Alexis Jordan: 1992–2008: Early life and career beginnings

-2010–12: Record deal and Alexis Jordan
+2010–2012: Record deal and Alexis Jordan

 Her self-titled debut album was released on February 25, 2011.
 The album was recorded from January 1, 2007, to October 15, 2010, in which Jordan worked with StarGate, Sandy Vee, Nightwatch and Espionage.
 The album debuted at number twenty-eight in Ireland on March 4, 2011.
 In the United Kingdom, the album debuted at number nine on March 6, 2011.
 The album also debuted at number eleven in Australia.
 On April 30, 2011, the album debuted at number 80 on the Dutch Album Chart.
 In its 13th week the album shot from 72 to 23, reaching its peak of 21 two weeks later.

-Jordan's single "Happiness" was released in September 2010.
+Jordan's single "Happiness" (which samples the Deadmau5 track "Brazil (2nd Edit)") was released in September 2010.
 In the United States, the song reached No. 1 on the Hot Dance Club Songs, becoming Jordan's first No. 1 single on that chart.
 It also reached No. 1 in Norway and the Netherlands (where it stayed for 10 weeks), and peaked at No. 3 in Australia and the United Kingdom.
 In Australia, "Happiness" was certified triple platinum by the Australian Recording Industry Association (ARIA), for shipments of 210,000 copies.
 "Good Girl" was released as Jordan's second single in February 2011.
 The song debuted at No. 6 on the UK Singles Chart, giving Jordan her second top-10 hit in the United Kingdom.
 It also reached No. 15 in Ireland and became her second chart-topper on the Billboard Hot Dance Club Songs chart in April.
 "Hush Hush" was released as the album's third single on May 8, 2011.